alxmrs/website/src/yagni.md

 thoughts in the written word better.
 Many years later, I would read about a published author on social media who once loved _Elements_ too.
 He said it took him years of writing to unlearn its lessons.

+> You can't edit what you didn't write.
+You can't optimize code that's not written yet.
+DRY feels like a distraction
+> from solving the actual problem.

+— _[My spouse](https://camille.merose.com/), reacting to the first draft of this article._

 In the same vein, it took me years to unlearn writing DRY code.
 To truly not repeat yourself, you have to have knowledge of the future.
 And, if anything is constant in software, it's change.
 More often than not, the abstractions you create will be wrong, just as your guesses about the future are wrong.
 In this abstraction's wake, you're left with technical debt.

 > Prediction is hard – _especially_ of the future!

 — _Niels Bohr_